cloudinary-training/cld-bd-product-gallery/README.md

 # Cloudinary Business Development Product Gallery

+The instructions given below are solely with reference to the Partner training module "Using Videos on eCommerce Product Detail Pages".
+Utilize these instructions to perform the steps demonstrated within the course.

 ## Prerequisites

 To perform the steps shown in the demonstrations within the course, you will need: